daniele-pecora/sap-abap-dev-edition-docker/README.md

 Use this to gain and test your ABAP skills.

-You may either pull and run it directly read from Docker-Hub (variant #1)
+You may either pull and run it directly from Docker-Hub (variant #1)
 or create image and container yourself (variant #2)

 ## Requirements